pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-static-websites/index.md

 - Upload files
 - Configure and publish endpoints

-We can reproduce this process in code with C#, Go, Python, Typescript, or in any of the languages Pulumi supports.
+We can reproduce this process in code with C#, Go, Python, Typescript, or in any language Pulumi supports.
 Let's step through the code.

 **Step 1**: Create a `Resource group` and `Storage account`.